loginx/alfred-timein/README.md

 ## Known Limitations

 - Requires an internet connection for initial geocoding
-- Results are English-only for now

-## Roadmap Ideas

-Want to contribute?
-Here are some next steps:

-- Implement internationalization & localization
-- Support `timein here` for local resolution
-- Support `timein tz-code` (e.g., UTC, GMT, EST)
-- Bundle a cache of major locations in the distribution for offline access
-- Encourage people to suggest ideas

 ## License

 MIT.
 Feel free to fork and improve.

-Made for Alfred users who prefer speed, simplicity, and control.
+Made for Alfred users and CLI fans who prefer speed, simplicity, and control.